preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

-Ëditing text with the RTF Editor
+Editing text with the RTF Editor
 =====================================

 When editing text in Omnia, a RTF editor can be available.
 What is available in the editor is set up in Omnia Admin, and in a few cases in the block itself.